 Adding Authorized Users: Is it an Effective Strategy?

 When you buy a tradeline, you are added as an authorized user to someone else’s credit.
 In the credit industry, this is known as ‘credit piggybacking.’

 You may be asking yourself, is this an effective strategy to improve my credit history?

 It is.
 In fact, being added as an “authorized user” to another persons credit is a quick way to improve your credit history.
 Traditionally, this route is faster than credit repair; however, the effects are not permanent.

 So, if you are looking to boost your credit history and improve your financial well-being, then consider buying a tradeline.
 It is a smart strategy.

-Buying Tradelines: Common Pitfalls
+Buying Tradelines for Sale: Common Pitfalls

 Most consumers make rash decisions when buying tradelines.
 Avoid these common pitfalls and set yourself up for success.